brysgithub/password-gen-hw3/psudocode.md

     - should number, lower case letters, uppercase letters, spec characters, emojis 🤡 button maybe?

-    - NOTE TO SELF: `Maybe try assigning a value to every character (array?).
+    - NOTE TO SELF: `Maybe try using array value to randomly select characters?
 Select character using a random number generator, add to string, repeat until desired length.
 Maybe randomize string last for good measure.
 Repeat if it doesn't match requirements?` !possible bad idea!

 #  What steps are needed to build a password.
 - Make a list that only has the type and combination of     characters were looking for